Running an online workshop may sound daunting, but they can be a great way to reach new audiences and extend your offer.

 Zoom offers a comprehensive set of security features for your online workshop.
 They include:

-Be sure to review these features in Zoom’s settings and read up on how to keep your event secure(this will open in a new window).
+Be sure to review these features in Zoom’s settings and read up on how to keep your event secure.

 Make sure everyone can take part safely

 It’s advisable to think about the following steps before a workshop:

 - Access: You might want to distribute a guide to the basic features of your platform ahead of time

 - Make your workshop as inclusive as possible: You could enable closed captions in Zoom, for example.